clairview/clairview/SECURITY.md

 ## Supported Versions

-We always recommend using the latest version of MarketTor to ensure you get all security updates.
+We always recommend using the latest version of ClairView to ensure you get all security updates.

 ## Reporting a Vulnerability

-Please report security vulnerabilities to security@markettor.com.
+Please report security vulnerabilities to security@clairview.com.

 We currently do not operate a bug bounty program, but we will generously reward you with merch for any actionable security vulnerabilities found.